joshaven/string_score/README.md

   * Firefox 4 (2033ms)
   * Chrome 9 (2769ms)
   * Safari 5 (3269ms)
+* fuzzy_string.js
+  * Firefox 4 (OUCH!
+I am not sure it heats up my laptop and asks if I want to stop the script... fuzzy_string, nice idea but it doesn't like large strings matches.)

 ** Tests run with jQuery 1.5 on Mac Book Pro 2.4GHz Core 2 Duo running Snow Leopard
 *** quicksilver & string_score both use the same test file because they are used in the